manuka03/Black-N-White/README.md

 Link to game: https://manashree635315.github.io/Black-N-White/Index.html

 ## Player Guide
 Enter the number of letters in the word you want to guess.
-The game will generate a random word with that length.
+(In the range 4 to 6) The game will generate a random word with that length.
 You have to take turns guessing words of the same length.
 After each guess, you will be informed of the number of 'Black' and 'White' letters in the guessed word.
 Here